 Choosing to undergo breast reconstruction surgery is a very personal decision and one that every patient should have the opportunity to consider.
 Reconstruction helps breast cancer survivors who have undergone a mastectomy to restore themselves, completing the physical and emotional healing process.

 Because Dr. Sadeghi knows the transformative power of breast reconstruction, he performs only the best microsurgical reconstructive procedures.
 Personalizing every patient’s care is paramount, and Dr. Sadeghi explains each reconstruction option in detail.

-Along with providing world-class breast reconstruction surgeries, the Aesthetic and Reconstructive Breast Center also offers patients the option to have their breast reconstruction procedure at the time of mastectomy.
+Along with providing world-class breast reconstruction surgeries, the Sadeghi Center for Plastic Surgery also offers patients the option to have their breast reconstruction procedure at the time of mastectomy.
 Many women decide to have their reconstruction performed simultaneously, which removes the need for a second major operation, and means that patients will have just one period of recovery.